svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 ## 2. Prepare member keys

-You need one or more validly-formed XRP Ledger addresses to include as members of  your signer list.
+You need one or more validly-formed SGY Ledger addresses to include as members of  your signer list.
 You or your chosen signers must know the secret keys associated with these addresses.
 The addresses can be funded accounts that exist in the ledger, but they do not need to be.

 You can generate new addresses using the [wallet_propose method][].
 For example: